canvascbl/helpdesk/_posts/2020-02-25-grade-change-notifications.md

 The subject will say "Your grade changed in \<class name\>", and the little email preview will say "It went from \<previous grade\> to \<current grade\>."

-You can turn these notifcations on and off in CanvasCBL Settings, available [here](https://go.canvascbl.com/settings).
+You can turn these notifications on and off in CanvasCBL Settings, available [here](https://go.canvascbl.com/settings).